frederic-perez/AmE-dictionary/data/idioms.md

 __have egg on (one’s) face__ :two: To be embarrassed by something one has done.
 (As if one went out in public with a dirty face.)
 __have enough on (one’s) plate__ :two: To be sufficiently busy or preoccupied with work, problems, or difficulties as to be unable or unwilling to cope with anything more.
 __have eyes bigger than (one’s) stomach__ :two: To take more food than one is actually capable of eating. _I always have eyes bigger than my stomach when I go to all-you-can-eat buffets!_
-__have good antennae__ To be very sensitive (to something); to have a keen sense of detection or perception.
-Likened to the antennae of (e.g.) an insect, which are extremely sensitive to environmental stimuli.
+__have good antennae__ :two: To be very sensitive (to something); to have a keen sense of detection or perception.
+Likened to the antennae of (e.g.) an insect, which are extremely sensitive to environmental stimuli. _The best teacher must have good antennae for any emotional difficulties their students may be going through._
+__have got to (do something)__ To be obligated, obliged, or required to (do something). _I don’t want to go to the family reunion, but I’m afraid I’ve got to._
-__have had (one’s) chips__ To be defeated; to fail completely; to die or be killed.
-A reference to chips (small plastic disks) used to make wagers when gambling.
+__have had (one’s) chips__ :two: To be defeated; to fail completely; to die or be killed.
+A reference to chips (small plastic disks) used to make wagers when gambling. _We tried to keep our business open through this recession, but we’ve had our chips at this point._
 __have hot pants (for someone)__
-__have it easy__ To have or be in a particularly comfortable or relaxed position, such that makes for an easier life.
+__have it easy__ :two: To have or be in a particularly comfortable or relaxed position, status, or condition, such that makes for an easier life. _I get over a month of paid time off each year, so I feel like I have it pretty easy compared to other people I know._
-__have it out (with someone)__ To have an argument, verbal fight, or frank discussion (with someone), especially to settle something that has caused anger, frustration, or annoyance.
+__have it out (with someone)__ :two: To have an argument, verbal fight, or frank discussion (with someone), especially to settle something that has caused anger, frustration, or annoyance. _I had to have it out with my roommate because he never does his share of cleaning in the house._ _Tom and his boyfriend are always having it out._
-__have its/(one’s) day__ :three: To be at the height of or experience success or prosperity. _The smartphone is really having its day it seems._ _Any of you who is determined and willing to put in hard work will have her day eventually._
+__have its/(one’s) day__ :four: To be at the height of or experience success or prosperity. _The smartphone is really having its day it seems._ _Any of you who is determined and willing to put in hard work will have her day eventually._
 __have more than one string to (one’s) bow__ To have multiple viable options or alternatives available in the event that the current course of action, circumstance, opportunity, etc., does not work out. _With all this varied job experience under my belt, I have more than one string to my bow if this particular career path isn’t to my liking._
 __have nine lives__ To endure, continue, or survive despite a near encounter with death or disaster.
 From the common myth that cats have nine lives. _I can’t believe he survived after his bungee cord snapped!
 He must have nine lives or something._
 __have no spine__ To have no courage, resolve, or strength of character. _I just wish Tom would have stood up for our team when the CEO started criticizing our work.
 For a manager, he seems to have no spine._
-__have no time for (someone or something)__ To have no respect for, interest in, or approval of someone or something and thus have no desire to be involved with him, her, or it.
+__have no time for (someone or something)__ :two: To have no respect for, interest in, or approval of someone or something and thus have no desire to be involved with him, her, or it. _I have no time for people who belittle or harass others for their own enjoyment._
+__have nothing to do__ To have no tasks or actions that one must complete or undertake; to have nothing with which to occupy one’s time.
 __have one foot in the grave__ To be very old and close to death.
 __have one’s cake and eat it too__
 __have one’s heart in it__ (put one’s heart in it) Be emotionally involved in something, undertake something enthusiastically, as in _Nancy puts her heart in her teaching._ This expression may also be put negatively as one’s heart is not in it, as in _She decided to quit; her heart just wasn’t in this kind of work._
-__have rocks in (one’s) head__ To be thoroughly stupid, crazy, absurd, incorrect, etc.
+__have rocks in (one’s) head__ :two: To be thoroughly stupid, crazy, absurd, incorrect, etc. _You must have rocks in your head if you think the bank will approve you for another loan._
-__have seen (one’s) day__ To be beyond one’s prime; to be no longer useful, effective, or functional.
+__have seen (one’s) day__ :two: To be beyond one’s prime; to be no longer useful, effective, or functional.
-__have skin in the game__ :two: To have a personal investment, usually monetary, in the pursuit of some goal or achievement, especially in business and finance. _I have no skin in the game._
+__have skin in the game__ :three: To have a personal investment, usually monetary, in the pursuit of some goal or achievement, especially in business and finance. _I have no skin in the game._
-__have someone pegged__ :two: _She had me pegged on that, too._ _You got me pegged._ :es: Me has calado.
+__have someone pegged__ :three::hammer: _She had me pegged on that, too._ _You got me pegged._ :es: Me has calado.
 __have someone’s number__ If you have someone’s number, you understand what kind of person they are, and so you know how to deal with them.
 Understand a person’s real motives or character and thereby gain some advantage. _Oh, don’t worry — I won’t let him cheat me.
 I’ve got his number._
 __have teeth__ To have enough power or support of authority to compel obedience or punish offenders, as of a law. _This new law against littering has teeth, so if you don’t pick up your trash, you’ll get a hefty fine._
-__have the better of (someone or something)__ To have or gain superiority, mastery, or an advantage over someone or something; to have control over someone or something.
+__have the better of (someone or something)__ :two: To have or gain superiority, mastery, or an advantage over someone or something; to have control over someone or something. _I knew I shouldn’t be meddling in other people’s business, but my curiosity had the better of me._
+__have the courage of (one’s) convictions__ To have the confidence to act or behave in accordance with one’s beliefs or ideologies, especially in the face of resistance, criticism, or persecution. _The governor was presented with a bribe to help the corporation avoid regulation, but she had the courage of her conviction to refuse such an offer._
-__have the feel of (something)__ To have a general sense of how to do or use something or how something operates; to be familiar with something.
+__have the feel of (something)__ :two: To have a general sense of how to do or use something or how something operates; to be familiar with something. _Though it’s radically advanced from my last computer, I’m starting to have the feel of this newer model._
 __have the floor__ To have the right or opportunity to speak in a group, especially at a formal event or gathering.
 __have the goods on (someone)__ :two: To have incriminating evidence or proof against someone. _We know he’s guilty, but we can’t arrest him until we have the goods on him._ _I got the goods on you._
 __have the heart (to do something)__ To be hard hearted, callous, or unsympathetic (enough to do something); to have the emotional resolve (to do something).
 Usually used in the negative. _I didn’t have the heart to tell her that I didn’t love her anymore._